 Simon took his BA and BCL at Jesus College, Oxford, before holding a lecturership for a year at Nottingham University, joining Lincoln as Law Fellow in 1978.
-Retiring in 2018, he will have held this post for 40 years.
+Simon retired in 2018, after 40 years at Lincoln.

 One instance of this choice is a doctrine assisting someone who devotes themself to caring for an ailing person in the expectation, perhaps even the hope, that they will be supported under that person’s will, but no inheritance materializes, leaving them homeless and unprovided for.
 Another instance is a set of rules whereby, when a home is officially owned by one person but other family members live in it too, the law treats its ownership as actually shared between the occupants.
 These rules have reformed the situation of especially unmarried couples, above all allowing a division of assets on separation comparable, if not identical, to that applicable to married couples.
 Simon’s work in such areas has been both extensive and influential, being drawn on judicially on a number of occasions, including in the leading Supreme Court decision on the family home rules.